 JEE Full Form - Joint Entrance Examination

 JEE Full Form - Candidates can check the full form of JEE in this article.
 The JEE full form is Joint Entrance Examination.
-Each year, the National Testing Agency conducts the JEE Main exam for admission to BTech, BArch and B.Planning programs.
+The National Testing Agency conducts the JEE Main exam every year for admission to BTech, BArch and B.Planning programs.
 It is a national level examination.
-NTA is responsible for all the JEE Main related processes.
+NTA is responsible for all the JEE Main-related processes.
 However, the counselling and seat allotment is done by JoSAA.
 Those who clear the JEE Main and rank among the top 2.5 Lakhs, will be eligible for JEE Advanced.
 Overall, there are 126 institutes that accepting JEE Main scores through JoSAA counselling.
 Furthermore, private colleges like, Amrita, TIET etc also provide entrance based on JEE scores.

 Latest - JEE Main 2026 Exam Dates | JEE Main 2026 Registration